ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 mkdir kubenet && cd kubenet
 ```

-Now let's create a helper function to convert a VM ID into VM name.
-Let's put it into
+Now let's create a helper function to convert a VM ID into VM name, and put it into
-a helpers file `helpers.sh` that can be later included into each script:
+the `helpers.sh` file that can be later included into other scripts:

 ```bash
 id_to_name() {